-The MEDTRENDS project (Piante and Ody, 2015) [20] reports forecasts of future gas production in the Mediterranean Sea, which were elaborated on the basis of past trends data and expected future demand (Figure 65).
+The MEDTRENDS project (Piante and Ody 2015) reports forecasts of future gas production in the Mediterranean Sea, which were elaborated on the basis of past trends data and expected future demand (Figure 65).
 Although numbers are different from those commented above (due to different assumptions), they confirm a significant growing production of offshore gas in the region.
-In the period 2020-2030 the Mediterranean offshore production of oil is projected to stabilize around the average value of 451,000 bpd, with a 5.9% decrease compared to 2019 production.
+For the period 2020-2030 the Mediterranean offshore production of oil is projected to stabilize around an average value of 451,000 bpd, with a 5.9% decrease compared with 2019 production.